open-telemetry/opentelemetry-dotnet/docs/trace/links-based-sampler/README.md

 on the decision of a parent based sampler.
 In this case, we can see that activity S2 in trace T2 is sampled even though activity S1 in trace T1 is not sampled.
 This is an example of a situation where this approach is not helpful.

+Another example of a situation where you would get a partial trace is if the consuming activity S2 in trace T2 is not the root activity in trace T2.
+In this case, let's say there's a different activity S3 in trace T2 that is the root activity.
+Let's say that the sampling decision was activity S3 was to drop it.
+Now, since S2 in trace T2 links to S1 in trace T1, with this approach S2 will be sampled (based on the linked context).
+Hence, the produced trace T2 will be a partial trace.

 - **Can lead to higher volume of data**: Since this approach will sample in activities even if one of the linked activities is sampled, it can lead to higher